Muennighoff/vilio/HM_CONCLUSION.md

 	- Tried also smoothed pseudo-labels, i.e. taking the proba only; Did not work for me at all & since they were also not allowed in the competition thats good haha!
 - Reiniting final layers & pooler
 	- Did help initially, but not when pretraining - Could be used for the models we are not pretraining
-- Conditioned bagging based on context
-	- Tried to build models which would train on data e.g. relating to the them of world war II, and then combine those; worsened results - probably because topics are difficult to separate and have quite some overlap so it misses crucial data
 - Siamese Models
 	- I tried a siamese model for U which looks at similar datapoints at the same time.
 Did not converge at all.
 - Adding new words